 However, the creation of artificial reefs can be a bit hit-and-miss.
 Which is why, in the 1970s, marine scientists Thomas Goreau and Wolf Hilbertz developed ‘biorock’ technology.
 By running a low-voltage current through a steel structure immersed in seawater, a hard shell of limestone – the key ingredient in coral – quickly forms.
 You can then attach coral fragments to it, and the limestone substrate helps the coral grow five times faster than normal.
 Today, biorock projects are assisting with coral conservation all over the globe.

 On the Great Barrier Reef, scientists are working to control the numbers of crown-of-thorns starfish.
 These marine invertebrates – which get their name from their venomous spines, have a voracious appetite for coral.
 Each one ingests 10 square metres of it per year.
 And there are more than five million of these starfish patrolling a stretch of the reef between Cairns and Cooktown.
 When populations reach outbreak levels, marine scientists spring into action.
 They either physically remove the starfish, or cull them there and then, by chemical injection.
 Another – more natural weapon – is to breed and introduce the rare giant triton, a large marine snail that preys on the starfish.
+In a new effort, robot drones have been deployed to disptach the starfish, while also monitoring coral bleaching, water quality, pest species, pollution and sediment buildup.

 Dutch photographer Georgette Douwma has photographed coral reefs for as long as she can remember.
 “I’ve always been drawn to coral reefs,” she says.
 “To watch them die would be a tragedy.”
 Looking for a way to develop her work in new directions, Douwma began experimenting with what she calls ‘coral kaleidoscopes’ – duplicating and reduplicating her images in a fashion not too dissimilar from the way the corals themselves proliferate.
 As well as reproducing sexually, corals can propagate by cloning themselves.
 Break a fragment from a coral and reattach it to the seafloor, and that fragment will mature into a new, yet genetically identical clone.